betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 <br>

 Note that some practices that are listed as SUGGESTED or SHOULD at a lower level are re-listed as MUST at a higher level.
-For example, the Silver level lists the "bus factor" practice as SHOULD:
+For example, the ***Silver*** level lists the "bus factor" practice as SHOULD:

 * The project **SHOULD** have a "bus factor" of 2 or more. {Met URL} <sup>[[bus_factor]](https://bestpractices.coreinfrastructure.org/en/criteria#1.bus_factor)</sup>

-but at the Gold level, it re-lists it as MUST:
+but at the ***Gold*** level, it re-lists it as MUST:

 * The project **MUST** have a "bus factor" of 2 or more. {Met URL} <sup>[[bus_factor]](https://bestpractices.coreinfrastructure.org/en/criteria#2.bus_factor)</sup>

-(That is why the number of "Total active" practices in the Silver and Gold levels is higher than the number "New at this  level".)
+(That is why the number of "Total active" practices in the Silver and Gold levels are higher than the number "New at this  level".)

 One of the more unique features of the OpenSSF Best Practices program is the OpenSSF Best Practices "Badge App" site:

 * https://bestpractices.coreinfrastructure.org/en/projects

 This site allows project maintainers to create an entry for their project (which then creates a unique project ID) and go through the process of reading about each best practice item and marking each as "Met", "Unmet", "N/A", or "?".
-(Again, only some items allow an "N/A" response.)
+(Again, only a subset of practices allow an "N/A" response.)
 An example of an project's best practice item marked as "Met" with justification and a URL to evidence is given below:

+**???
+Edited up to here on 1/19/2022 ???**

 <br>